czhang54/Attitude_estimation/README.md

 I am continuously working to make this project serve as a library for more general purposes.

-For an overview of relevant attitude filters, please refer to the tutorial article attitude_filter.pdf
+For an overview of relevant attitude filters, please refer to the tutorial article Attitude_filters.pdf

 Directories:
   + include: contains all the headers